Frank Kratovil: 2010

 Harris announced in May 2009 that he would seek a rematch against Kratovil, citing Kratovil's vote for the American Recovery and Reinvestment Act of 2009 in its final form.

 Kratovil based his 2010 re-election bid on his independent streak in Washington.
-He was quoted as saying "We can send someone to Washington who is going to continue to be independent and put the interests of the people of his district first, or we can send people that are going to put their own extreme ideological views ahead of the best interests of the people of this district."
+He was quoted as saying, "We can send someone to Washington who is going to continue to be independent and put the interests of the people of his district first, or we can send people that are going to put their own extreme ideological views ahead of the best interests of the people of this district."
 He also pointed to his overall record in Congress as proof.
 He was ranked as being in the top ten of independent voting records in Congress by CQ Politics in 2009.

 A "Super PAC" group called The Concerned Taxpayers of America paid $150,000 for ads attacking Kratovil, and $300,000 for ads attacking Peter DeFazio of Oregon.
 Mid-October 2010 quarterly FEC filings showed that the group was solely funded by $300,000 from Daniel G. Schuster Inc., a concrete firm in Owings Mills, Maryland, and $200,000 from New York hedge fund executive Robert Mercer, the co-head of Renaissance Technologies of Setauket, New York.
 According to Dan Eggen at The Washington Post, the group said "it was formed in September 'to engage citizens from every walk of life and political affiliation' in the fight against 'runaway spending.'"
 Its only expenditures were for these ads.
 Schuster was the top contributor to Harris.

-The district reverted to form, and Kratovil was defeated, taking 42 percent of the vote to Harris' 54 percent.
-No Democrat has won more than 40 percent of the vote in the district since Kratovil left office.
+Kratovil was defeated, taking 42 percent of the vote to Harris' 54 percent.
+He is one of only three Democrats since 1992 to win 40 percent or more of the district's vote.

 Tenure

-Despite the conservative nature of the district, analysis conducted by The Washington Post and others found Kratovil voted with the House Democratic Leadership 85% of the time.
+Kratovil aligned himself with the conservative House Blue Dog Coalition.
+Despite the conservative bent of the 1st, he still supported many Democratic priorities.
+An analysis conducted by The Washington Post and others found Kratovil voted with the House Democratic Leadership 85% of the time.
 Major Democratic priorities Kratovil voted for included: